biocore/qiime/doc/tutorials/open_reference_illumina_processing.rst

 This document very briefly covers option 1.
 Most of the text covers option 2, including a description of how to use it, what exactly is happening, and test results from applying this to some well-understood 454 data.

- .. note_: You can always find a link to the latest version of the Greengenes reference OTUs and the AMI of the latest QIIME EC2 instances on `this page <http://qiime.org/home_static/dataFiles.html>`_.
+ .. note:: You can always find a link to the latest version of the Greengenes reference OTUs and the AMI of the latest QIIME EC2 instances `here <http://qiime.org/home_static/dataFiles.html>`_.

 ---------------------------------------------------------------
  Option 1: Standard open-reference OTU picking